Yuki69Okita/MyPythonJorney/README.md

 # My Python Jorney
 I will try to add my new knowledge every time I do something.
+(Of course there are more notes besides these)

 Lesson 1:
 - New project